What is Reverb Effect in Audio Mixing and how do we Apply it?

 Another possibility is to record the sound with the reverb effect, export it as a wave, and then import it back.

-This way, you have complete control over it with panning, volume, etc. The reverb should not be on the same channel as the dry sound.
+This way, you have complete control over it with settings such as panning, volume, etc. The reverb should not be on the same channel as the dry sound.

-Despite its seemingly simple sound, reverb has many uses.
+Despite it looking like a simple sound effect, reverb has many uses.

-There are many techniques and ways of using reverb, some of which I’ve listed here.
+There are many techniques and ways of using reverb, some of which I have listed here.

-I’ll describe some more in a future article.
-Reverb effects have a lot of parameters, depending on the VST you use.
+I will describe some more in a future article.
+Reverb effects have a lot of parameters, depending on the VST you are using.

-You can control the filters, decay, and use more or less reverb, and each VST has a balance between wet and dry.
+You can control the filters, decay and use more or less reverb.
+Also, each VST has a balance between wet and dry.

 I recommend using more complex VSTs for the sounds you are simulating.